 Response: The applicant intends to install sanitary sewer lines in compliance with applicable standards.
-All lots will be served by gravity sewer.

 17.100.250 - SURFACE DRAINAGE AND STORM SEWER SYSTEM

 A. Drainage facilities shall be provided within the subdivision and to connect with off-site drainage ways or storm sewers.
 Capacity, grade and materials shall be by a design approved by the city engineer.
 Design of drainage within the subdivision shall take into account the location, capacity and grade necessary to maintain unrestricted flow from areas draining through the subdivision and to allow extension of the system to serve such areas.